 openclaw/openclaw:latest

-Deployment difficulty: ⭐⭐ (easy, official Docker Compose one-click deployment)
+Deployment Difficulty: ⭐⭐ (Easy, official Docker Compose one-click deployment)

-# Download the official configuration file
+# Download official config file

 curl -O https://raw.githubusercontent.com/automatisch/automatisch/main/docker-compose.yml

-# Start the service
+# Start service

 docker compose up -d

-Open http://server_IP:3000 to complete initial setup.
+Visit http://your-server-ip:3000 to complete initial setup.

-4. Flowise — low-code AI application builder
+4. Flowise — Low-Code AI Application Building Platform

-Deployment difficulty: ⭐⭐ (easy, single Docker command)
+Deployment Difficulty: ⭐⭐ (Easy, one Docker command)

 docker run -d \